olegkofmans/StudetsAutomation/README.md

- cd /your/project/path
-npm install cypress --save-dev
+first step:  cd /your/project/path second step:  npm install cypress --save-dev
 Make sure that you have already run *** npm init ***

 The long way with the full path: